cvc5/cvc5/test/regress/README.md

 git add regress/regress0/testMyFunctionality.cvc
 ```

-Also add it to [Makefile.tests](Makefile.tests) in this directory.
+Also add it to [CMakeLists.txt](CMakeLists.txt) in this directory.

 A number of regressions exist under test/regress that are not listed in
-[Makefile.tests](Makefile.tests).
+[CMakeLists.txt](CMakeLists.txt).
 These are regressions that may someday be
 included in the standard suite of tests, but are not yet included (perhaps they
 test functionality not yet supported).